‘Vanderpump Rules’ Brides-To-Be Brittany Cartwright & Lala Kent Pose Together In Paris

 The Vanderpump Rules ladies sure know how to plan a girls’ trip.
 Four of the women from the Bravo reality show left their lives (and their men) in L.A. for a girls-only trip to Paris this week, Us Weekly reports.
 Vanderpump Rules regulars Brittany Cartwright, Lala Kent, Stassi Schroeder, and Katie Maloney departed for Paris from the Private Suite, a members-only terminal at LAX.

 The four Bravo stars have been posting to social media to document their exciting trip to the City of Love.
-During the getaway, Brittany Cartwright—who will miss her annual trek to the Kentucky Derby with fiancé Jax Taylor due to her all-female France trip— also took a moment to pose with pal Lala Kent as they share the common bond of wedding planning.
-As fans know, both Vanderpump Rules stars will soon be brides.
+During the getaway, Brittany Cartwright—who will miss her annual trek to the Kentucky Derby with fiancé Jax Taylor — also took a moment to pose with pal Lala Kent.
+The two share a common interest when it comes to wedding planning — as fans know, both Vanderpump Rules stars will soon be brides.

 Brittany Cartwright and Jax Taylor will exchange vows at Kentucky Castle on June 29, while Lala Kent just announced she will tie the knot with fiancé Randall Emmett next April.